dkorolev/pls/README.md

 }
 ```

-For toy projects, it is probably an overkill, sice `PLS_IMPORT()` would do the trick.
-If you are maintaining a library and a non-zero portion of your users are using `pls`, you may want to have a `pls.json` file.
+For toy projects using `pls.json` might be too much, since `PLS_*()`-s would do the job just fine.
+Personally, I'm a huge fan of having small self-contained sources for simple tasks.
+On the other hand, if you are maintaining a library, you may want to have a `pls.json` file, which has an extra benefit of not having to modify source files.

 Also, `TODO(dkorolev):` need to support some `pls add ...` command to add dependencies into `pls.json` automatically.